-While developing design/construction standards for rental housing we sought input from our Funding Partners, Minnesota Housing Technical Advisory Group (made up of Developers, Housing Managers, Architects, Contractors, and Attorneys) and members of Minnesota Housing Senior Staff.
+While developing design and construction standards for rental housing we sought input from our Funding Partners, Minnesota Housing Multifamily Advisory Committee (made up of Developers, Housing Managers, Architects, Contractors, and Attorneys) and members of Minnesota Housing Senior Staff.
 In addition, housing design standards required of other state housing finance agencies conducting business similar to us were reviewed and compared.
 Minnesota Housing determined these design standards fall within the mainstream of design standards required by other agencies.

 Refer to the beginning summary section of each standard to learn whether the standard is applicable to the project at hand.
-The project activity and/or funding source generally dictate when and how a design/construction standard applies.
-When strict compliance to these standards is not feasible, please contact Minnesota Housing Technical Staff (Staff Architect) assigned to the development to discuss whether a waiver is justifiable.
-Their contact information is available in Chapter 10 of this document.
+The project activity and/or funding source generally dictate when and how a design and construction standard applies.
+When strict compliance to these standards is not feasible, please contact the Minnesota Housing Staff Architect assigned to the development to discuss whether a waiver or variance to these standards is justifiable.

-If a newer version of this document is released after the Initial Award of Financing phase, the Developer and Architect may use the standards of the document current at the time of the Formal Application unless the document is modified due to statutory or regulatory action.
+If a newer version of this document is released after the Initial Award of Financing, the Developer and Architect may use the standards of the document that was current at the time the Formal Application was submitted.